Link patterns and elliptic Hecke algebra: Action of elliptic Demazure operations on functions

 \section{Action of elliptic Demazure operations on functions}

-We will define elliptic Demazure operators in an abstract way.
-They act on the space of meromorphic functions in $x_1,x_2,\dots,x_m,h\in \C^*$ and additional variables denoted collectively by $\mu$.
+We construct elliptic Demazure operators acting on the algebra $\AA_{m,r}$ defined in Definition \ref{defAA}.
 The unified elliptic Demazure operations are lifts and extensions of those defined in \cite{RiWe1}.
-The action on a meromorphic function $f$ is defined by the formula
+The action on a meromorphic function $f\in \AA_{m,r}$ is defined by the formula

 Here $s_i$ acts only on $x$-variables.
 The operations $\Cc^\mu_i$ satisfy braid relations with parameters